20 House Building Mistakes We Made So You Don’t Have to!

 18. Keep all the paint cans to avoid costly paint jobs in the future.

 Always make sure to keep all your paint cans, colors, and/or a list of exactly what you used (including the finish) for future reference.
 This will save you from potential paint match fails or having to redo an entire room unexpectedly.

 “We have a nice-sized square in our living room that we thought matched the existing paint we already had in another room.
 Turns out it’s slightly darker than the paint and we had thrown out so now we’re stuck having to repaint the entire space.” – Chelsey

 19. Not considering the kid factor is a huge house building mistake for many parents to be.

-If you plan to have kids and are building your forever home, it helps to understand how children use space differently than adults.
-Spending time with kids of family and friends (and talking to the parents) helps you understand what’s important so you can use your space wisely and avoid some of the biggest house building mistakes you could potentially make.
+If you plan on having kids and are building a forever home, it helps to understand how children use space differently than adults.
+Spending time with kids of family and friends (and talking to the parents) will help you understand what’s important so you can use your space wisely and avoid some of the biggest house building mistakes that you could potentially make.

 “Oh my gosh.
 I totally wish we would have had our kids first because we didn’t think ahead about a lot of things!
 LOL!
 Our biggest mistake was actually the placement of our master bedroom.
 It’s above our living room, and everything is hardwood.

 Plus, my husband works nights 6 months out of the year, so we constantly struggle with everything being too loud.
 Had our room been placed in a better area, I know this wouldn’t be such an issue.” – Jessica

 20. Take advantage of builders for built-in features while they’re in your home.